alperengormez/alperengormez.github.io/_posts/2026-01-31-small-claims.md

 I gave a copy of my exhibit packet to the landlord and one to the judge.
 When it was our turn, I presented my case first, walking through the timeline and evidence.
 The landlord then presented his side.
 I took careful notes during his presentation.
 In my closing statement, I didn't respond point-by-point to his rebuttal but instead reiterated my main claims clearly and concisely.

-We won, and the court awarded us &#36;4,000 in damages plus &#36;125 in court costs.
+We won, and the court awarded us 4000 dollars in damages plus 125 dollarss in court costs.
 While this did not cover the full amount of our financial losses, we were still pleased with the outcome.

 The landlord had 30 days to appeal, and he did appeal.
 In California small claims court, when a defendant appeals, the next trial is a trial de novo, meaning it is an entirely new trial, as if the first one never happened.
 The case moves to civil court, where both parties can bring attorneys, and there is no further right to appeal after this second trial.